Spider mite

 Monitoring & Action

 Spring (Apr-June): Begin checking leaf undersides on known hosts (roses, fruit trees, spruce) in May.
 Look for stippled leaves and fine webbing.
 Summer (July-Aug): Scout weekly.
 Look for pale dots on leaf surface (stippling), delicate webbing underside.
 Hand lens reveals tiny mites.
 Stress indicator: if stippling appears, plant already under drought stress - irrigation is key.
-Monitor for predatory mites (larger, more slowly moving) as sign natural control is working.
+Predatory mites (larger, slower-moving) are an indicator of natural biocontrol activity, working.

 Stippling alone does NOT trigger treatment threshold.
 Mites are indicators of plant stress, commonly drought stress.
 If predatory mites visible (larger, slower-moving) and plant vigor good, no treatment needed.
 Threshold for intervention: webbing visible AND predators absent AND plant showing visible decline (bronzing, defoliation progressing) AND drought stress confirmed.
 Young/evergreen plants more sensitive than mature deciduous.
 Threshold is lower for conifers (cannot recover from defoliation) than for deciduous trees.